000Andre000/stock_backend/README.md

      ```

 4. **Run the Spring Boot Application**
-   -To Run the backend run the Smsbackend.java file.
+   - To Run the backend run the Smsbackend.java file.
    - Use Maven to build and run the application:
      ```bash
      ./mvnw spring-boot:run